-- Served over 1400 clients in Lake County
+- Served over 1700 clients in Lake County

-- Served over 1400 clients in Alachua County
+- Served over 1500 clients in Alachua County

-- Served 465 clients since October 1, 2016 in Hernando County
+- Served over 750 clients in Hernando County

-The Maternal Infant Early Childhood Home Visiting Program:
+The Maternal Infant Early Childhood Home Visiting Program (MIECHV):

-Kids Central has two contracts for the Mother, Infant, Early-Childhood, Home Visiting Program, also known as MIECHV.
-One in Alachua and one was added in Marion County in May of 2017.
-Parenting can be tough!
+Kids Central has two (2) contracts for Mother, Infant, Early Childhood, Home Visiting Program also known MIECHV in Alachua and one was added in Marion County in May of 2017.
+Parenting can be tough.
 Learning to parent positively by understanding a child's development and how to deal with the ups and downs of parenting is key.
-With funding from the Healthy Start North Coalition, Kids Central's Healthy Start of Alachua County offers a free parenting program through the Maternal, Infant, and Early Childhood Home Visiting program.
+With funding from the Healthy Start North Coalition, Kids Central's Healthy Start of Alachua County offers a free parenting program through the MIECHV program.
 The MIECHV program uses an evidenced-based parenting model called Parents as Teachers.
 The program focuses on the following: